BryceVandegrift/pm/README.md

 ### Commands

-- `DownloadPlugins`: Downloads all plugins from thier Git repos
+- `:DownloadPlugins`: Downloads all plugins from thier Git repos
-- `UpdatePlugins`: Updates all installed plugins
+- `:UpdatePlugins`: Updates all installed plugins
-- `PurgePlugins`: Removes all plugins not defined in `g:plugins`
+- `:PurgePlugins`: Removes all plugins not defined in `g:plugins`
-- `UpdatePM`: Downloads and updates pm
+- `:UpdatePM`: Downloads and updates pm